frida/frida-website/_docs/javascript-api.md

 ## Stalker

++   `Stalker.exclude(range)`: marks the specified memory `range` as excluded, which is an object with `base` and `size` properties – like the properties in an object returned by e.g. `Process.getModuleByName()`.

+    This means Stalker will not follow execution when encountering a call to an instruction in such a range.
+You will thus be able to observe/modify the arguments going in, and the return value coming back, but won't see the instructions that happened between.

+    Useful to improve performance and reduce noise.

 +   `Stalker.follow([threadId, options])`: start stalking `threadId` (or the current thread if omitted), optionally with `options` for enabling events.